Showing posts with label train depot. Show all posts

 We enjoyed the miniature running train display.

-The diner was very busy we finally found a table where people had just finished eating lunch with their dishes still on the table.
+The dinner was hectic.
+We finally found a table where people had just finished eating lunch, with their dishes still on the table.

 Our waitress finally cleaned the table and took our order.

-I ordered a hamburger with chips.
-Ava ordered chicken nuggets and fries.
-Hubby ordered a double cheeseburger with onion rings.
+I ordered a hamburger with chips, Ava ordered chicken nuggets and fries, and Hubby ordered a double cheeseburger with onion rings.

 This was our last stop before starting for home.

-It rained a little on us but not much, and it was clear by the time we left.
+It rained a little on us, but not much, and it was evident by the time we left.
 It was still pretty wet when we got home, but it soon cleared off.

-We had a great time the area was not overcrowded with people, which is so much better than fighting a crowd.
+We had a great time, and the area wasn't overcrowded with people, which is a vast improvement over fighting a crowd.

-Ava had to get her picture made with a slug at the Park near the Visitor Center.
+Ava had to get her picture taken with a slug at the park near the Visitor Center.

 Ava and the Slugg

-Last week was their slug Festival, and there were slugs all around town.
+Last week was their slug Festival, with slugs all around town.

-Today, we went to town to pay our Utilities and to get our B-12 shots.
+Today, we went to town to pay our utility bills and get our B12 shots.

 Ava and the Jesse Owens statue

-Ava and Jesse Owens 26 feet Long Jump
+Ava and Jesse Owens 26 26-foot Long Jump

 Then we rode to Danville by way of US 72 East towards Cullman.

-There, we watched the 1936 Olympics and how Jesse Owen won the gold medal right before World War Two.
+We watched the 1936 Olympics there and saw how Jesse Owens won the gold medal before World War II.

 Before Hitler killed all the Jewish people.

-It was a very moving story, and it helped me understand more about the Olympics then.
+It was a very moving story, and it helped me understand more about the Olympics at that time.

-We walked outside, where we saw Jesse Owens’s Statue, a replica of his birth home and a replica of the long jump Jesse set a world record at the 1936 Olympics in Berlin, Germany.
+We walked outside, where we saw a statue of Jesse Owens, a replica of his birth home, and a replica of the long jump from which Jesse set a world record at the 1936 Olympics in Berlin, Germany.

 Ava and Sequoya statue